 - 1 tablespoons finely chopped shallots

 - 1 teaspoon minced garlic

-- Heat the mushrooms and water in a large 10 inch skillet, seasoning with a pinch of salt and pepper.
+- Add the mushrooms and water to a large 10 inch frying pan or skillet, seasoning with the salt and pepper.

-- Bring the mixture to a rapid boil and cook off the liquid, then push the mushrooms to the side of the pan, add the butter and cook for a few minutes more until lightly browned, add the garlic and shallot, cook for a minute more, double check the seasoning for salt and pepper, adjust as needed, then toss in the parsley and serve.
+- Bring the mixture to a simmer on medium high heat and cook off the liquid, stirring occasionally.
+Add the oil and cook for a minute more or until the mushrooms are golden brown.
+Double check the seasoning for salt and pepper, adjust as needed.
+Remove the mushrooms to a large bowl.

 - Toss the mushrooms with some of the vinaigrette to taste (you may not need all of it).
 Allow to rest for at least an hour, and up to 2 hours before serving as an appetizer with grilled bread or a side dish to fish and steaks.

 Making your own blend of mushroomsThere's lots of different mushrooms that would be good here, just make sure you use a blend.
 Chanterelles, porcini, hedgehog, lobster, chicken of the woods, and other summer mushrooms are great.
 If you have to, you can use a combination of cultivated mushrooms like crimini or baby bellas, portobellos, hen of the woods and shiitakes.

 Wild Mushroom Appetizers and Starters